 NWDAF containing MTLF supports to perform the performance monitoring for AI/ML model.
 When NWDAF containing MTLF determines to monitor the AI/ML model performance, it triggers to collect the input data of PRU(s)/UE(s) by using the procedure of input data collection by NWDAF as specified in clause 6.22.4 of TS 22.273 [39].
 But the input data for AI/ML model performance monitoring includes the ground truth data and the calculated location information of PRU(s)/UE(s) that is calculated by LMF-based AI/ML Positioning instead of measurement data of PRU(s)/UE(s).
-Before collecting the input data from UE(s), LMF needs to check the user consent in UDM during the data collection procedure.
+Before collecting the calculated location information from UE(s), LMF needs to check the user consent in UDM.
+LMF needs to perform the UE LCS privacy check before collecting ground truth data from UE(s).
 Based on the ground truth data and the calculated location information, NWDAF containing MTLF evaluates the AI/ML model performance to generate the performance monitoring result.
 The result may trigger NWDAF containing MTLF to retrain the AI/ML model, or sent to LMF to trigger LMF to change the positioning method, e.g. from LMF-based AI/ML Positioning to legacy positioning.

+NOTE: The user consent check for calculated location information and UE LCS privacy check for ground truth data collection is not applied to PRU(s).